 - 1. Turn off any equipment plugged into the projector. - 2.
-To turn off the projector, press the red \circlearrowleft Power button on the remote control or projector.
+To turn off the projector, press the red $\circlearrowleft$ Power button on the projector or remote control.

 You see a confirmation message.
 (If you don't want to turn it off, press any other button.)